magewirephp/magewire/README.md

 ## Sponsors
 Based on proven results, using Magewire consistently reduces work hours, offering significant benefits to agencies, their developers and merchants.
-I extend my heartfelt appreciation to my current financiers for their support creating a win-win situation for all involved.
+I extend my heartfelt appreciation to my current sponsors for their support creating a win-win situation for all involved.

 |   |   |